SASSA Status Check - April 2026 SRD R370 Payment Dates

 Solution: Update your cellphone number at srd.sassa.gov.za.
 You can also switch to bank payment by updating your banking details, which does not require SMS notifications for the money to be deposited.

 Still not received your money?
+Read our detailed payment not received guide for more troubleshooting steps.
 If none of the above reasons apply and you have waited at least 5 business days after the scheduled payment date, contact SASSA directly at 0800 60 10 11 or visit your nearest SASSA office with your ID document for assistance.
+See our contact page for office locations and provincial numbers.

 SASSA Grant Amounts 2026

 Below are the current SASSA grant amounts for all grant types.
 New increases take effect from 1 April 2026 as announced in the national budget.
 The SRD R370 grant amount is reviewed periodically.
-For details on specific grants, see our guides for Older Persons Grant, Disability Grant, Child Support Grant, and Foster Child Grant.
+For details on specific grants, see our guides for Older Persons Grant, Disability Grant, Child Support Grant, Foster Child Grant, Care Dependency Grant, War Veterans Grant, and Grant-in-Aid.
+View all grants on our SASSA grants overview page.

 | Grant Type | Amount | Increase |